karrick/gosync/README.md

 ### Fundamental Requirements for Synchronizing Concurrent Algorithms

 Each of these concurrency primitives requires hardware support of atomic operations.
-On uniprocessor architectures, suspending hardware interrupts was done to effect atomic operations.
+On uni-processor architectures, suspending hardware interrupts was done to effect atomic operations.
 On multiprocessor architectures, however, each processor is working concurrently, and can independently read data from memory, modify that data, and write it back to memory, without regard to what the other processors are doing.
-This requires additional coordination to achieve atomicity, necessessitating special new atomic instructions being added to the CPU that enforce atomicity in a multiprocessor environment.
+This requires additional coordination to achieve atomicity, necessitating special new atomic instructions being added to the CPU that enforce atomicity in a multiprocessor environment.
 Most CPUs provides either Test-And-Set or Compare-And-Swap instructions.
 Although different in how they work, both allow the CPU to provide Read-Modify-Write (RMW) atomicity in a multiprocessor environment.

 Go provides access to low-level atomic RMW operations through its Compare-And-Swap functions in the `sync/atomic` library.
-These functions allow our programs to read, modify, and write data with the same level of atomicity as the operating system or Go runtime have.
+These functions allow our programs to read, modify, and write data with the same level of atomicity as the operating system or Go run-time have.
 However, these operations are extremely low-level, and they are not enough to synchronize a concurrent algorithm.